Skillfully Using Signals in Angular – Selected Hints for Professional Use

 Guiding Theory: Unidirectional Data Flow With Signals

-The approach to establishing a unidirectional data flow presented in the last article serves as the guiding theory for the three hints presented here:
+The approach to establishing a unidirectional data flow presented in the last article serves as the guiding theory for the two hints presented here:

 Unidirectional data flow with a store